Juliet-Delta-Sierra/CS465/README.md

 # Testing

-Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security.
+## Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security.
 Explain your understanding of methods, endpoints, and security in a full stack application.

+When considering the full stack application, the functionality to be tested is driven by the the expected information transfer.
+This done with methods such as GET, POST, and PUT  (via HTTP requests) when these request are reused to gather or modify data from the database/backend.
+These commands initiate backend fucntions of the database like (.findOne, .find, .create, etc.)

+Endpoints are essentially the output of the internal functionality as seen by the client or the developer, and these should be tested to ensure that they display the data as expected.

+In this project, security was managed through user authenication for accessing and modifying secure data (trip details).
+Each one of these endpoints should be secured as to prevent unauthorized access and modification.

 # Reflection

-How has this course helped you in reaching your professional goals?
+## How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

+This is a critical class to the completion of a Computer Science degree.
+This class is a great example of the knowledge and shared experience gained through SNHU.
+I have learned many new skills thorughout the course, such as the use of JavaScript, Angular, MongoDB, node.js, and GitHub.

 # TravlrAdmin